FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 > Max score: 5

 - [ ] Implement a type (`AdjacencyMatrixFA`) that represents a finite automaton as a sparse adjacency matrix from [sciPy](https://docs.scipy.org/doc/scipy/reference/sparse.html) (or its Boolean decomposition) along with information about start and final vertices.
-  The type should have constructors from `DeterministicFiniteAutomaton` and `NondeterministicFiniteAutomaton` (the first being a subclass of the second, so they can be handled interchangeably) from [Task 2](#task-2-constructing-a-dfa-from-a-regular-expression-and-a-nfa-from-a-graph).
+  Instances must be initialized with `DeterministicFiniteAutomaton` and `NondeterministicFiniteAutomaton` (the first being a subclass of the second, so they can be handled interchangeably) from [Task 2](#task-2-constructing-a-dfa-from-a-regular-expression-and-a-nfa-from-a-graph).
 - [ ] Implement an interpreter function for the `AdjacencyMatrixFA` type that determines whether the automaton accepts a given string and whether the language defined by the automaton is empty.
   It is recommended to use the transitive closure of the adjacency matrix to implement the second function.
   - Required functions: